X-Force (comic book): Counter-X

+Milligan period

 In early 2001, the X-Force title was completely reimagined by writer Peter Milligan and artist Mike Allred, who replaced the existing incarnation of the team with an entirely different group of mutants using the X-Force name.
 Issue #116 saw the introduction of a new, sardonically toned X-Force consisting of colorfully dressed and emotionally immature young mutants put together and marketed to be media superstars.
 X-Force was canceled with issue #129 in late 2002 and relaunched as X-Statix in late 2002.

-X-Force Volume 2: 2004-2005
+X-Force Volume 2: 2004–2005

-In 2004, Marvel released a new six-issue X-Force.
+In 2004, Marvel released a new six-issue X-Force limited series with the ongoing series' original creative team, with Rob Liefeld as artist and plotter and Fabian Nicieza as scripter.
 Some controversy arose from Liefeld's insertion of over ten pages from previous unpublished comic books (Weapon X and Cable: First Contact) with word balloons edited to make them fit the X-Force storyline.
 It was subsequently followed with a four-issue prequel X-Force: Shatterstar miniseries.

 X-Force Volume 3: 2008–2010

 A new X-Force ongoing series was launched in February 2008, written by Craig Kyle and Christopher Yost and drawn by Clayton Crain.

 Cyclops forms a black ops incarnation of X-Force that uses lethal force to permanently deal with threats against mutants.
-Warpath, Wolfsbane, Wolverine and X-23 form the starting lineup, with Angel, Domino and Elixir joining soon after.
+Warpath, Wolfsbane, Wolverine, and X-23 form the starting lineup, with Angel, Domino, and Elixir joining soon after.
 Yost had at one point stated that Deadpool would join the cast to bring more diversity to the team, but this did not happen until after his run and the launch of Uncanny X-Force.
-This team does battle Red Hulk and his team, consisting of Deadpool, Punisher, Elektra and Thundra, as they try to hunt down Domino.
+This team does battle Red Hulk and his team, consisting of Deadpool, Punisher, Elektra, and Thundra, as they try to hunt down Domino.

 X-Force Volume 4: 2014–2015

 As part of the "All-New Marvel NOW!" campaign, a new volume of X-Force was launched in February 2014, replacing Cable and X-Force and Uncanny X-Force vol. 2.
 It was written by X-Men: Legacy writer Simon Spurrier and illustrated by Rock-He Kim and Jorge Molina.
-It features a team of Cable, Psylocke, Fantomex, Dr. Nemesis, and Marrow.
+It features a team of Cable, Psylocke, Fantomex, Doctor Nemesis, and Marrow.
 The title has ended with 15 issues.

 X-Force Volume 5: 2018–2019

 A new volume of X-Force was launched in December 2018.
 This volume was written by Ed Brisson and illustrated by Dylan Burnett.
-It features a team of young Cable, Warpath, Boom-Boom, Shatterstar, Deathlok and Cannonball, written by Ed Brisson.
-It started with the legacy numbering of #231 (adding the issues of X-Force vol 1,2,3,4 and Uncanny X-Force Vol 1,2) This volume ended with issue #10 in order to allow for the Jonathan Hickman led relaunch of all X-Men-related titles.
+It features a team of young Cable, Warpath, Boom-Boom, Shatterstar, Deathlok, and Cannonball.
+It started with the legacy numbering of #231 (adding the issues of X-Force vol 1,2,3,4 and Uncanny X-Force Vol 1,2) This volume ended with issue #10 to allow for Jonathan Hickman's relaunch of all X-Men-related titles.